alaurenson/Shantou-2018/UNIX/README.md

 ### Some other resources

 1. [The Bash Guide](https://guide.bash.academy): this is an extremely well-written and thorough guide to the intricacies of Bash.
-Well-worth your time if you want a deeper understanding of the UNIX environment.
+Worth your time if you want a deeper understanding of the UNIX environment.

 2. [Bioinformatic one-liners](https://github.com/stephenturner/oneliners#etc) compiled by Stephen Turner.
 These are somewhat advanced compared to what we did today, but resemble the kinds of commands we'll use later in the course.